bustardcelly/as3couchdb/bin/README.markdown

 # About

-The as3couchdb project is generates library SWC and optimized SWF files into two output bins:
+The as3couchdb project generates library SWC and optimized SWF files into two output bins:

 ## standalone